 What was the IT raid involving Saumya Chaurasia?

-Arun Pudur shared a photograph of Dainik Bhakar’s report from last year.
+A photograph of Dainik Bhakar’s report from last year has been shared with the above image.
 ‘CM’s deputy secretary’s bungalow sealed, Rs 100 crores recovered so far’ reads its headline.
 The report says that income tax officials from Delhi and Mumbai were on the third day of investigation when they spent 30 hours in chief minister Bhupesh Baghel’s deputy secretary Saumya Chaurasia’s bungalow in Bhilai.
 The officials sealed her residence and two dozen other properties of prominent individuals.
 “It is being said that they recovered more than Rs 100 crore cash, jewellery in large quantities, land papers and transaction slips,” according to the report.

 However, follow-up reports by Dainik Bhaskar have no mention of the confiscated items.
 The only other media outlet that reported IT officials found Rs 100 crore cash, jewellery and property documents was The Free Press Journal which does not carry an official statement of the IT department.